SpvDedipya/testHack/README.md

 A/B Test Simulation: Use a simulated environment or run small-scale pilots with human evaluators to score the generated variants on metrics like 'Engagement Potential' and 'Clarity' to confirm they are indeed suitable for A/B testing.
 Time-to-Market Metric: Measure the time it takes the AI agent to generate compliant, multi-channel copy variants compared to the manual process, quantifying the time-to-market reduction.
 Action: Gather feedback from marketing copywriters and compliance officers to iterate on the LLM prompts and the refinement module, ensuring the agent provides high-quality, personalized, and fully compliant outputs.

+Title:

+Consumer Packaged Goods Marketing Content Generator

+Problem Statement:

+CPG companies require frequent generation of marketing content for diverse products and channels, which is resource-intensive and may lack personalization.
+Automating content creation with generative Al can accelerate campaigns and tailor messaging to target audiences.
+However, content must align with brand guidelines and regulatory requirements.
+An Al agent that produces compliant, engaging marketing copy reduces time-to-market and boosts consumer engagement.

+Data Requirements:

+Product attribute databases including features, benefits, and usage instructions.
+Brand style guides and compliance checklists.
+Existing marketing materials for tone and style reference.
+Regulatory constraints relevant to product categories.

+(Feel free to generate synthetic data as well from the provided access)

+Expected Output:

+The deliverable is a content generation tool producing marketing copy in plain text, formatted for various channels.
+Outputs include multiple content variants for A/B testing and compliance notes.
+The agent supports exporting content as text files or integrating with CMS platforms.

+Be creative to go beyond as you solve the above needs